korenyoni/yonatankoren/posts/b3-vault-ca-rotation.md

 8. Provide each machine with a token for its respective role
     * Note: tokens are by default renewable in Vault

+## Putting Vault into etcd

+Because we want to use the etcd backend in vault to store vault data in etcd, we need start etcd and then the vault server with the etcd backend.
+However, we need the vault-generated certificate to start etcd, therefore we are left with a chicken and egg problem.

+We have the option of using a different way to issue certificates to etcd, for example cfssl.
+We also have the option of keeping etcd unsecured while the cluster does not accept any traffic.

 ## Control Loop:

 ![Vault ca rotation](/images/cert-rotation.png)